mageplaza/magento-2-milestone-graphql/README.md

 # Magento 2 Milestone GraphQL/PWA

-Magento 2 Milestone GraphQL is a part of Pre Order extension that add GraphQL features, this support for PWA Studio.
+Magento 2 Milestone GraphQL is a part of Milestone extension that add GraphQL features, this support for PWA Studio.
 ## 1. How to install

 Run the following command in Magento 2 root folder: